IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/README.md

   962 056 0998.
 (See the Piazza announcement for the passcode.)

-* Office hours:

-    Jeremy Siek (jsiek): TBD
+**Office hours** with Jeremy Siek (jsiek): TBD

-* Topics:
+**Topics:**

 * Instruction Selection

 * Register Allocation

 * Static type checking

 * Conditional control flow

 * Mutable data

 * Garbage collection

 * Procedures and calling conventions

 * First-class functions and closure conversion

 * Dynamic typing

 * Generics

 * High-level optimization (inlining, constant folding, copy propagation, etc.)

-* Grading:
+**Grading:**

 Course grades are based on the following items.
 For the weighting, see the Canvas panel on the right-hand side of this web page.

 * Participation
     * Class attendance
     * Piazza questions and answers
     * Office hours attendance
 * Assignments
 * Midterm Exam (in class)
 * Final Exam

-* Assignments:
+**Assignments:*

 Organize into teams of 2-4 students.
 Assignments will be due bi-weekly on Mondays at 11:59pm.
 Teams that include one or more graduate students are required to complete the challenge exercises.
 Turn in your assignments by creating a github repository and giving access to Jeremy.
 Assignments will be graded based on how many test cases they pass.
 The test suite used for grading will be made available on Sunday night, one day prior to the due date.
 The testing will be done on the silo machine (linux).
 The testing will include both new tests and all of the tests from prior assignments.
 Assignments may be turned in up to one week late with a penalty of one letter grade.
 Students are responsible for understanding the entire assignment and all of the code that their team produces.
 The midterm and final exam are designed to test a student's understanding of the assignments.
 The Final Project is due Dec.
 4 and may be turned in late up to Dec.
 11.

-* Email Discussion Group: on [Piazza](piazza.com/iu/fall2020/p423p523e313e513)
+**Email Discussion Group:** on [Piazza](piazza.com/iu/fall2020/p423p523e313e513)

-Resources:
+**Resources:**

 * [Racket](https://download.racket-lang.org/)
 * [Racket Documentation](https://docs.racket-lang.org/)